What Is It?

 - Day 2: Cabbage soup, plus all the vegetables you want, raw or cooked.
 You can have one potato with a little butter.

-- Day 3: Cabbage soup, plus as much fruits and vegetables as you want, but no potatoes or bananas.
+- Day 3: Cabbage soup, plus as many fruits and vegetables as you want, but no potatoes or bananas.

-- Day 4: Cabbage soup, plus up to eight bananas and as much skim milk as you want
+- Day 4: Cabbage soup, up to eight bananas, and as much skim milk as you want.

 - Day 5: Cabbage soup, plus up to 20 ounces of beef, skinless chicken, and/or fish.
 You can also eat six tomatoes.